 9. You are so annoyed that it takes you 12 minutes to fill up your bathtub with the faucet fully open that you decide to replace the water pipes in your house, which all have 1.0 cm diameter, with new pipes of 2.0 cm diameter.
 Now how long will it take to fill the tub?
 (For this question, it matters that water has finite viscosity, i.e. we're no longer neglecting energy dissipation by friction.
 That means Bernoulli's equation, which assumed constant energy, cannot be used.
 Assume that the water flow is laminar and that the water pipes are cylindrical tubes.
 With these assumptions, you can use Poiseuille's equation, which states that the flow rate is proportional to the fourth power of the radius of the tube through which it flows.
-We demonstrated this effect in class.)
+We demonstrated this effect in class, though even there we saw that the assumption of laminar (vs. tubulent) flow was not perfect.)

 10\.
-You want water to flow through a 75 m length of garden hose, of radius 8.0 mm, at a flow rate of 1.0 liter per minute. (a) What is this flow rate in m/s? (b) If the water emerges from the downstream end of the hose at atmospheric pressure, what pressure is required at the upstream end of the hose, to maintain this flow rate?
+You want water to flow through a 75 m length of garden hose, of radius 8.0 mm, at a flow rate of 1.0 liter per minute. (a) What is this flow rate in $m^3/s$ ? (b) If the water emerges from the downstream end of the hose at atmospheric pressure, what pressure is required at the upstream end of the hose, to maintain this flow rate?
 (Assume that the flow is laminar.
 The viscosity of room-temperature water is $1.01 \times 10^{-3}$ Pa · s.) (c) How tall a water tower would provide the needed pressure?
 (Be careful not to get answers that are off by 1 atm anywhere.)
 For this problem, Poiseuille's equation is again relevant:

-$$Q = \frac{\pi R^4 (P_1 - P_2)}{8\eta L}$$
+$$Q = \frac{\pi R^4 \ (P_1 - P_2)}{8\eta L}$$

-Remember online response at positron.hep.upenn.edu/wja/jitt/?date=2016-03-21
+Remember online response at positron.hep.upenn.edu/wja/jitt/?date=2018-11-02